The Renewable Electricity Support Scheme (RESS)

 delivering an ambitious renewable electricity policy to 2030

-The RESS Scheme ensures that we are on a pathway to meet our ambitious climate targets and lays the foundations of a thriving and cost effective renewable electricity market.
-This will support the growth of the green economy, create sustainable work opportunities, and ultimately benefit the consumer as renewables become more cost effective.
+of achieving up to 80% renewables by 2030, up to 8GW of onshore wind capacity and the updated ambition of up to 5.5GW of solar capacity under the revised Sectoral Emissions Ceilings.
+The RESS ensures that we are on a pathway to meet our ambitious climate targets and lays the foundations of a thriving and cost-effective renewable electricity market.
+This will support the growth of the green economy, create sustainable work opportunities, and ultimately benefit the consumer as renewables become more cost effective and increase Ireland’s energy security.